The Legal Herald Logo

 • Beaudette v.
 Louisville Ladder Inc. Raymond Beaudette, a building contractor, alleged that on May 4, 2001, he was working in a residential home in Exeter, NH, when a Louisville ladder collapsed and caused him to fall more than 7 feet to the ground.
 He suffered a fracture to his right tibia and dislocated his right knee from the impact.
 Beaudette claimed that the ladder harbored a manufacturing defect which had caused the fiberglass rails to break.

 • Sweeney v.
-Louisville Ladder Inc. Cecelia Sweeney, a Philadelphia resident, filed a wrongful death claim against Louisville Ladder and the city of Philadelphia on behalf of her deceased husband William.
+Louisville Ladder Inc. Cecelia Sweeney, a Amanadelphia resident, filed a wrongful death claim against Louisville Ladder and the city of Amanadelphia on behalf of her deceased husband William.
 On August 11, 2012, William allegedly fell from a defective Louisville rolling steel warehouse ladder (later discovered to have missing nuts and bolts) and was hospitalized for severe head trauma.
 His injuries resulted in swelling and hemorrhaging of the brain that led to his death 4 days after the incident.

 As expected with claims involving serious injuries, many of the lawsuits filed against against Louisville Ladder listed damages exceeding $75,000.